DNS alias for Azure SQL Database

 When you start developing the client programs, have them use a DNS alias in their connection strings.
-You make the properties of the alias point to a test version of your Azure SQL Database server.
+You make the properties of the alias point to a test version of your server.

-Later when the new system goes live in production, you can update the properties of the alias to point to the production SQL Database server.
+Later when the new system goes live in production, you can update the properties of the alias to point to the production server.
 No change to the client programs is necessary.

-A disaster recovery might shift your SQL Database server to a different geographic region.
+A disaster recovery might shift your server to a different geographic region.
 For a system that was using a DNS alias, the need to find and update all the connection strings for all clients can be avoided.
-Instead, you can update an alias to refer to the new SQL Database server that now hosts your database.
+Instead, you can update an alias to refer to the new server that now hosts your Azure SQL Database.

 Properties of a DNS alias

-The following properties apply to each DNS alias for your SQL Database server:
+The following properties apply to each DNS alias for your server:

-- Unique name: Each alias name you create is unique across all Azure SQL Database servers, just as server names are.
+- Unique name: Each alias name you create is unique across all servers, just as server names are.

 - Server is required: A DNS alias cannot be created unless it references exactly one server, and the server must already exist.
 An updated alias must always reference exactly one existing server.

-- When you drop a SQL Database server, the Azure system also drops all DNS aliases that refer to the server.
+- When you drop a server, the Azure system also drops all DNS aliases that refer to the server.

 - Not bound to any region: DNS aliases are not bound to a region.
-Any DNS aliases can be updated to refer to an Azure SQL Database server that resides in any geographic region.
+Any DNS aliases can be updated to refer to a server that resides in any geographic region.

 - However, when updating an alias to refer to another server, both servers must exist in the same Azure subscription.

 - Permissions: To manage a DNS alias, the user must have Server Contributor permissions, or higher.
-For more information, see Get started with Role-Based Access Control in the Azure portal.
+For more information, see Get started with Azure role-based access control in the Azure portal.